 Support operating on multiple frequency channels

-The unlicensed bands include 2.4GHz band, 5GHz band, etc. Each band consists of multiple channels.
+The unlicensed bands include 2.4GHz band, 5GHz band, etc. of license exempt bands.
+Each band consists of multiple channels.
 The access network SHOULD be able to operate on one frequency channel in the unlicensed band with at least 20MHz bandwidth.

 The access network MAY support multi-band operation over 2.4GHz and 5GHz unlicensed bands